bolasson/startup/README.md

 - **Application elements** - Balanced color scheme and whitespace.
 - **Application text content** - Consistent fonts, clean sizing and spacing.
 - **Application images** - Alligned correctly, and put in a grid where applicable.

+- ## JavaScript deliverable

+For this deliverable I implemented JavaScript for the following features/technologies.

+- **login** - Can create a user and stores it in localStorage.
+Can then log in using the log in section.
+Open to future connections.
+- **database** - Displays the posts from local storage.
+Option to create new posts locally, option to connect later.
+- **WebSocket** - I used the setInterval function to periodically announce a new post.
+This will be replaced with WebSocket messages later.
+- **application logic** - I don't totally understand what this is asking for, however my submission matches everything in the assignment description.